dylanaraps/dfm/README.md

 ### Searching

 There are two search modes: Startswith and Substring.
-Startswith is bound to '/' by default and Substring to '?'.
+Startswith is bound to `/` by default and Substring to `?`.
 They each perform a case-sensitive and incremental as-you-type search on the current directory's entries.

-Pressing <Enter> confirms the search and the results become navigable.
-If there is only one match, pressing <Enter> will open the entry in a single press.
+Pressing `<Enter>` confirms the search and the results become navigable.
+If there is only one match, pressing `<Enter>` will open the entry in a single press.

 ### Marking

-Files can be marked and unmarked (spacebar by default).
+Files can be marked and unmarked (`<spacebar>` by default).
 There are also shortcuts to navigate between marks, select all, clear all and to invert the selection.

 The marks can be operated on in three ways.